UPB-FILS-AM-FR/project-IleanaGenevieveBarbier/README.md

 ### Week 7 - 19 May
 1. Initial testing of ESP32 dev board and Wi-Fi web server setup.
 2. Breadboard layout and wiring test for ESP32 and nRF52840.
+3. Started the software part for ESP32 and partially for nRF52840.

 ### Week 20 - 26 May